mgechev/blog.mgechev.com/_drafts/parsing-binary-data-protocol-javascript.markdown

 ### Reading Blobs

-As I mentioned above, when you have to deal with huge amount of data, it is much more appropriate to use `Blob` data instead of `ArayBuffer`. `Blob`s could be read using the `FileReader` API, which is asynchronous by default (in the main execution thread). `Blob`s can be read synchronously when used inside `Workers` with [`FileReaderSync`](http://dev.w3.org/2009/dap/file-system/file-dir-sys.html#the-asynchronous-filesystem-interface).
+As I mentioned above, when you have to deal with huge amount of data, it is much more appropriate to use `Blob` data instead of `ArayBuffer`. `Blob`s could be read using the `FileReader` API, which is asynchronous by default (always in the main execution thread). `Blob`s can be read synchronously when used inside `Workers` with [`FileReaderSync`](http://dev.w3.org/2009/dap/file-system/file-dir-sys.html#the-asynchronous-filesystem-interface).

 `Blob` has method in it's prototype called `slice`.
 It accepts interval, as two integers, and returns "sub-blob" composed by the bytes in the interval: